-3.1.
-Running example
+3.1 Running Example

-To illustrate the outcome of each algorithm presented in the paper, we use a running example (using a configuration from the EU INTERESTED project [INT ]) consisting of 4 periodic tasks with overall utilization U = 0.825, and an AVR task with 6 modes.
-The periods and the computation times of the periodic tasks are reported in Table 3.1, whereas the computation times of the 6 modes of the AVR task are reported in Table II.
+To illustrate the outcome of each algorithm presented in the article, we use a running example (using a configuration from the EU INTERESTED project (INTERESTED)) consisting of four periodic tasks with overall utilization U = 0.825, and an AVR task with six modes.
+The periods and the computation times of the periodic tasks are reported in Table 1, whereas the computation times of the AVR task are reported in Table 2.
 To better explore the input space, the computation times of the AVR task are expressed as a function of a scaling factor s.
 In the following, two subcases are generated, using s = 6.0 and s = 8.0 (all times are expressed in microseconds).